Sparoney/sparoney.github.io/repo/README.md

 Cloning this is a big effort as you have to change everything manually whereas I have a script that does it for me :)

 Didn't think I'd need to do this, but I did unfortunately

+###### Also, not having a license on this repo means legally you are NOT allowed to take any code from this repo and then modify/redistribute.